-Additionally, the bill mandates the Director of the Division of Highway Traffic Safety to launch a public awareness campaign aimed at educating the public about the importance of these new driving precautions, the risks of non-compliance, and the associated penalties for violations.
-The penalties for failing to adhere to these regulations include fines ranging from $100 to $500, with the possibility of motor vehicle penalty points for repeat offenders.
-The bill is designed to improve road safety for all users by ensuring that drivers are more vigilant when approaching any stationary vehicle.
+Additionally, the bill mandates the Director of the Division of Highway Traffic Safety to launch a public awareness campaign aimed at educating the public about the importance of these new driving requirements, the risks of non-compliance, and the associated penalties.
+The penalties for violating these provisions include fines ranging from $100 to $500, and repeat offenders may incur motor vehicle penalty points.
+The bill is designed to enhance road safety for all types of stationary vehicles.

 Statutes affected: Introduced: 39:4-92.2, 39:4-92.3